manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/04-the-transition-class.md

 public abstract class Transition : IDisposable
 ```

-This means we have a Dispose method that we can call manually, or can be called by the garbage collector automatically when there is no reference to a transition object instance.
+This means we have a Dispose method that we can call manually, or can be called by the garbage collector automatically when there is no reference to a `Transition` object instance.
 By having this, we can ensure that resources are cleaned up, like the render target.

 The implementation here for the `IDisposable` interface is pretty simple.
 First we have the following field